 \begin{lemma} Let $C \neq C'$ be two well labeled sparse configurations with the same support.
-Then $C$ and $C'$ are not in the same orbit. \end{lemma}
+Then $C$ and $C'$ are not in the same solitaire orbit. \end{lemma}

-\begin{proof} Assume the difference between $C$ and $C'$ is that they exchange the labels $i$ and $j$ with $i<j$.
+\begin{proof} Assume the only difference between $C$ and $C'$ is an exchange of labels $i$ and $j$ with $i<j$.
 Then since they are well labeled, without loss of generality $x_i \leqslant x_j$ and $y_i \leqslant y_j$ in $C$.
 Consider a sequence of solitaire moves that would exchange $p_i$ and $p_j$.
-It requires $a = x_j - x_i$ points with label greater than $j$ to move $p_j$ left (no less since to use the same point twice it need to be moved left too) and $b = y_j - y_i$ with label smaller than $i$ to move $p_i$ up.
-That makes $a+b+2$ points in the smallest triangle that contains $p_i$ and $p_j$, but this triangle only has size $a+b+1$, so that is impossible since all configurations in the orbit of a sparse configuration are also sparse (see the characterization of the solitaire orbits in \cite{SaSc23}, which generalizes Theorem~\ref{thm:orbit}).
+It requires $a = x_j - x_i$ points with label greater than $j$ to move $p_j$ left (no less since using the same point twice requires to moved it to the left too) and $b = y_j - y_i$ points with label smaller than $i$ to move $p_i$ up.
+That makes $a+b+2$ points in the smallest triangle that contains $p_i$ and $p_j$, but this triangle only has size $a+b+1$, so that is impossible since all configurations in the orbit of a sparse configuration are also sparse (see the characterization of the solitaire orbits in \cite[Theorem 3]{SaSc23}, which generalizes Theorem~\ref{thm:orbit}).